everdugop/everdugop.github.io/_pages/research.md

 ## Work in progress

-“Trade Credit and Collateral Market Valuation”
+"Trade Credit and Collateral Market Valuation"